IDEAS AND INFORMATION FOR DIY BUILDING YOUR OWN EQUIPMENT ON THIS PAGE FOR ALL DIFFERENT SIZED DOGS INCLUDING TEACUP

 OUR WEBSITES ARE A WORK IN PROGRESS.
 PLEASE CHECK BACK FOR MORE IDEAS FOR TRAINING AND EQUIPMENT

-We will be adding fun ideas and photos of agility ideas for you to enjoy with your dog.
+We will continue to add fun ideas and photos of agility ideas for you to enjoy with your dog.
 If you are looking for instructions on how to teach your dog to compete at Agility, this may not be the web page you are looking for.
 However, read it anyway as you might just get a few ideas here you won't find other places.

 This page is for the person that wants their dog to learn a bit of how to manipulate the Agility Equipment and have fun with simple ideas, their dogs and perhaps other dogs and their owners to join them.

-These are our English Shepherd puppies, Raya and Midas, playing in the half barrels we set up for them to learn the Tunnel in.
+This photos is of our English Shepherd when they were puppies, Raya and Midas, playing in the half barrels we set up for them to learn the Tunnel in.
 They had a ball, and so did I.

 Agility is great fun for all types of animals and it all stemmed from Horse Steeple Chase.
 Now you can see dogs, cats, rats, hamsters, ferrets, gerbils, mice and who knows what other animals participating....albeit with agility equipment the size needed for the types of animals using it.